 Docker for Windows

-In this section we'll walk you through the steps to get a single Solace PubSub+ software message broker Docker container up-and-running in Windows using Docker Compose.
-If you're interested in setting up message brokers in an HA redundancy group on a Windows platform, take a look at HA Group Configuration for Windows.
+In this section we'll walk you through the steps to get a single Solace PubSub+ software event broker Docker container up-and-running in Windows using Docker Compose.
+If you're interested in setting up event brokers in an HA redundancy group on a Windows platform, take a look at HA Group Configuration for Windows.

 The example shown, which makes use of Solace PubSub+ Standard, is suitable for use with up to 100 client connections and is appropriately configured for testing and PoC activities.